danieljtait/ladax/README.md

 `struct.dataclass` decorator from FLAX.

 #### 2. Distribution layers
-These are `flax.nn.Module` objects which accept some input, and return an output in the form of a distribution.
+These are instances of a `flax.nn.Module` objects which accept some input valid JAX type, and return an output in the form of a distribution.

 #### 3. Providers
 Like the above, only without an input!
 An example is